bcgov/healthgateway/Tools/Dev/Postgres/README.md

 database system is ready to accept connections
 ```

-you can stop following the logs CTRL-C and start the JobScheduler application to run any new migrations or view the DBMaintainer README to run them manually.
+you can stop following the logs CTRL-C and start the JobScheduler application to run any new migrations and run the drug loader tasks.
+You can also view the DBMaintainer README to run them manually.

 ## Upgrading init scripts